I Am She–Miss Universe India: I AM She 2012

 The third edition for the pageant I AM She - Miss Universe was held on September 21, 2012.
 The finale took place in grand convention hall LICEC.
 Miss Universe 1994, Sushmita Sen along with Miss Asia Pacific World 2012, Himangini Singh Yadu crowned Urvashi Rautela as the new I AM She - Miss Universe India 2012 at the end of the event.

 There were 20 contestants who were selected as semifinalists.
 The field was narrowed down to 10 and ultimately to 5.

 Urvashi Rautela was to represent India at Miss Universe 2012.
 However, due to contradicting contracts with her being Miss Tourism Queen of the Year International and also her not being able to meet up with the age requirements of the Miss Universe Organisation as of 16 October 2012 she resigned her title.
-First Runner up, Shilpa Singh was crowned the new I AM She - Miss India Universe 2012.
+First Runner up, Shilpa Singh was crowned the new I AM She - Miss Universe India 2012.